tasomaniac/home-assistant.io/source/_integrations/heos.markdown

 ##### Description

-In order to access features, such as favorites, playlists, and streaming services, the HEOS System must be logged in to your HEOS Account.
+To access features, such as favorites, playlists, and streaming services, the HEOS System must be logged in to your HEOS Account.
 This occurs when credentials are not entered in the configuration options and the HEOS System is in a logged out state.

 ##### Resolution

-Enter the credentials to your HEOS Account in the [configuration options](/integrations/heos#configuration-options) if you to access playlists, favorites, and streaming services, otherwise the logged warning can be ignored.
+Enter the credentials to your HEOS Account in the [configuration options](/integrations/heos#configuration-options) if you want to access playlists, favorites, and streaming services; otherwise the logged warning can be ignored.
 If credentials are entered, the integration will ensure that the HEOS System remains logged in while the credentials remain valid.

 ### Error attempting to submit configuration options